ADVERTISEMENT

 What Is the Normal Physiology of Acid-Base Balance?

 The physiological pH buffering is mediated by two main compounds, bicarbonate (HCO3) and carbon dioxide (CO2).
-Bicarbonate maintains the alkalinity of the blood, whereas carbon dioxide maintains the acidic nature of the blood and the body fluids.
-The balance between both compounds is mandatory to keep the pH in balance and to maintain homeostasis.
+Bicarbonate (HCO3) maintains the alkalinity of the blood, while carbon dioxide maintains the acidic nature of the blood and body fluids.
+The balance between both compounds is mandatory to keep the pH in balance and maintain homeostasis.
 The respiratory system is responsible for regulating the CO2 levels through a process called respiration, and the renal system is responsible for regulating the HCO3 levels through a process called reabsorption.

 What Are the Types of Acid-Base Imbalances?